trabdlkarim/covid19-worldmap/README.md

-# COVID-19 Virus Pandemic World Map
+# COVID-19 Pandemic World Map

-COVID-19 Virus Spread Analysis Web Application with Flask
+This is a COVID-19 virus spread analysis web application developed with Python's  micro web framework Flask.